-My name is Julie Pace and I am running for Paradise Valley Town Council to utilize my planning, zoning, design, vision, legal and business experience to protect, enhance and set the pace for the quality of life for all Paradise Valley residents.
+My name is Julie Pace and I am running for re-election to the Paradise Valley Town Council to continue to utilize my planning, zoning, design, vision, legal and business experience to protect, enhance and set the pace for the quality of life for all Paradise Valley residents.
 I am particularly dedicated to preserving PV's hillside areas to protect the scenic beauty of our Town.
-I am committed to addressing drainage issues, and I support strict controls so that all Town operations stay within a fiscally sound, sustainable budget, without the need for a property tax..
+I am committed to addressing drainage issues, and I support strict controls so that all Town operations stay within a fiscally sound, sustainable budget, without the need for a property tax.

-I am a 4th generation Arizonan and 13-year resident of Paradise Valley.
-My husband and I live on the north slope of Camelback Mountain, near the Sanctuary Resort.
+I am a 4th generation Arizonan and 18-year resident of Paradise Valley.
+My husband and I live on the north slope of Camelback Mountain and love our unique Town.

-After 6 years of experience as a securities and insurance industry sales manager, I went to law school and have had 24 years of experience as an employment and OSHA lawyer for businesses.
-This experience is relevant to service on the Town Council because the Town government is, of course, an employer, and employee benefits expenses and future liability are important fiscal issues for the Town.
+After 6 years of experience as a securities and insurance industry sales manager, I went to law school and have had 28 years of experience as an employment, construction and OSHA lawyer for businesses.
+This experience is relevant to service on the Town Council because the Town government is an employer and employee benefits expenses and future liability are important fiscal issues for the Town.

 I was recognized by Arizona Business Magazine as one of the 10 most influential attorneys in Arizona in 2008.
 I have served as a Judge Pro Tem at the Arizona Court of Appeals.
 I served as a member of the Arizona Constitution Commemoration Committee.